-Zarontin, also known by its drug name, Ethosuximide, is a prescription medication approved by the Food and Drug Administration (FDA) in 1960 for the treatment of absence seizures.
+Zarontin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control absence (petit mal) seizures in epilepsy.
 Zarontin is frequently prescribed for children with childhood absence epilepsy.
-Zarontin is not used to treat partial or tonic-clonic seizures.
+Zarontin is also referred to by its drug name, ethosuximide.

 How do I take it?

 Do not stop taking Zarontin suddenly.
-If you decide to stop taking Zarontin, consult your physician for a plan to taper off gradually.
+If you decide to stop taking Zarontin, consult your physician for a plan to reduce your dosage gradually.

 Call your doctor if you experience muscle or joint pain, a skin rash, or signs of infection such as fever, sore throat, and cough while taking Zarontin.

-Rarely, some people experience neurological symptoms including depression, suicidal thoughts, or symptoms of psychosis such as hallucinations and losing contact with reality while taking Zarontin.
+Rarely, some people experience neurological symptoms including depression, suicidal thoughts and behavior, and symptoms of psychosis such as paranoia while taking Zarontin.
 Contact your doctor if you experience these side effects.